Are you worried your corn snake isn’t eating?

 When the corn snake shows interest in the container, remove the lid carefully, and let the corn snake at the mouse.

 The best way to get a corn snake’s attention is to put live prey in the tank.

 Live prey will light up the corn snake easily.

 They love to hunt, and if the corn snake is at all hungry, they’ll go right for the little guys.

-This is hard to do with a baby and young corn snakes as live mice at the small enough size aren’t readily available.
+Note: This is hard to do with a baby and young corn snakes as live mice of the small enough size aren’t readily available.

 We hope you enjoyed learning why your corn snake won’t eat.

 It’s nothing to panic over; most of the reasons it won’t eat are normal.